a-mcego/argh-tf/index.md

 [0, 0, 1, 1, 0, 0, 1]
 ```

 We see that the resulting matrix is symmetric, because a==b implies b==a.
-We can sum-reduce the matrix along one of the dimensions (it doesn't matter which one, since the matrix is symmetric), to get:

-`[2, 1, 3, 3, 1, 2, 3]`

-, which is exactly what we wanted.
+We can sum-reduce the matrix along one of the dimensions (it doesn't matter which one, since the matrix is symmetric), to get `[2, 1, 3, 3, 1, 2, 3]`, which is exactly what we wanted.

 ## Differentiable counting

 However, the method has a gradient of 0, so it cannot be used in a neural network.
-We can try cosine similarity.
+We can try, for example, cosine similarity.

 ## Comparing counting to transformer attention